-They may be able to fully or partially remove the tumour (debulking) and a biopsy will also be taken at this time.
+They may decide to fully or partially remove the tumour (also known as debulking or resecting) and a biopsy will also be taken at this time.
 You can expect to see your neurosurgeon before and after surgery and for follow-ups in outpatient clinics.

 A neuropathologist diagnoses diseases of the central nervous system (brain and spinal cord) by looking at a sample of brain tissue (‘biopsy’) under a microscope.
-From carrying out this examination, the neuropathologist is able to give a diagnosis of the type and grade of the brain tumour.
+From carrying out this examination, the neuropathologist is able to give a diagnosis of the type and grade of the brain tumour, as well as the genetic profile of the tumour in some cases.
 This will affect the type of treatment that may be offered following surgery.

 A clinical nurse specialist (sometimes called a neuro-oncology nurse) acts as a point of contact between you, your family and the rest of the MDT.
 For this reason, they are often called key workers.

 Your CNS will be able to help with any questions or concerns you may have about your treatment as they can liaise with all members of the MDT on your behalf.

 Your CNS can offer specialist advice, information and support to you and your family from diagnosis onwards and refer you to other services if you need them e.g. fatigue management, seizure management, psychological issues, benefits.
 They are a good first point of contact for any questions about your tumour, treatment and any side effects as they can liaise with all members of the MDT and other healthcare specialists on your behalf.